-Graham Chard Loader was born in Thame in 1891, the son of Martha and John Loader, who was a corn merchant at 18 Cornmarket.
+Graham Chard Loader was born in Thame in 1891, the son of John Loader and Martha Helen (née Chard) and baptised at St Mary’s church on 26th October 1891.
+His father was a corn merchant at 18 Cornmarket, Thame.

 The family moved to Newport, Isle of Wight, where Graham went to the County School, before taking up a job as a bank clerk with the Capital and Counties Bank in Newport.

 In February 1909 he enlisted with the Hampshire Territorials and was commissioned with the 1/8th (Isle of Wight